pchampio/EGC-2020/README.md

 The goal of this challenge is to take stock at the evolution of the EGC community over the past 20 years and try to predict the future.
-The principle is to apply techniques of knowledge discovery and data mining to explain the structure and the evolution.
+The principle is to apply techniques of knowledge discovery and data mining to explain the structure and evolution.

 ## Pipeline